Hoteliers benefit from Direct Room Sales

 Direct Room Sales has been designed specifically to help smaller independent hotels offer online sales, manage room allocation, and take electronic payments, all within their existing website.

 Mark, who owns The Sun Inn at Kirkby Lonsdale with wife Lucy, said: “For smaller hotels, such as those with fewer than 20 bedrooms, there was nothing out there in terms of software that enabled them to manage online reservations in the efficient way that larger hotels do.

 “We wanted a system that allowed us not just to sell our rooms online, but to sequence those room sales in a logical order, offer packages and extras, and do things like automatically change room pricing structures for weekends or certain times of the year.
 A key feature for us was the link into our EPOS to automatically charge the guest room account.”

-Mark and Lucy, who both have a background in hotel management and sales development for larger hotels, approached Milnthorpe-based BF Internet to help them design the software for their five-star inn, which they took over in 2006.
+Mark and Lucy, who both have a background in hotel management and sales development for larger hotels, approached Milnthorpe-based BFI to help them design the software for their five-star inn, which they took over in 2006.

 The duo also worked with Morecambe-based company LCR Systems Ltd, which specialises in cash registry and electronic point of sale (EPOS), to complete the system.

 The software increased efficiency at the hotel so markedly, that Mark and Lucy approached their development partners about launching a joint venture business, offering the software to other hotels of a similar size.